lmahler-ifm/snowflake_simple_mlops/README.md

 # Simple MLOps in Snowflake
-This repo contains a very simple example for a classical machine learning problem.
-Given some customer data from a fictional Ecommerce Company, we want to predict the yearly spent amount.
+This repo demonstrates a complete MLOps pipeline on Snowflake using Python, Snowpark, Snowflake ML, Cortex, and other native services.
+It walks through a real-world inspired use case:
+**Predicting Future Customer Revenue from Historical Transaction Data.**

-## What you'll do
+## What you'll learn
-In this example, you'll perform the following steps:

-## Requirements
+* Data exploration and preparation using Snowpark Dataframes and LLMs
+* Feature engineering with Snowpark
+* Using the Snowflake Feature Store
+* Model training using XGBoost
+* Model evaluation and interpretability with SHAP
-* Snowflake Account
+* Using the Snowflake Model Registry
+* Model monitoring and alerting

 ## Get Started
-Register for a free Snowflake Trial Account:
+If you don't have a Snowflake account, register for a free Snowflake Trial Account:
 - [Free Snowflake Trial Account](https://signup.snowflake.com/)

 > [!IMPORTANT]